Non Sequitur by Wiley Miller for November 28, 2014

 8. Plumbbob wilson

-Plumbob Wilson almost 10 years ago
+Plumbob Wilson about 10 years ago

 Capitol, capital, same thing.